intel-analytics/bigdl-llm-tutorial/ch_6_GPU_Acceleration/environment_setup.md

 ## Environment setup for Intel Arc GPU

+## Linux

+Prerequisites: BigDL-LLM on Linux supports Intel Arc™ A-Series Graphics, Intel Data Center GPU Flex Series, and Intel Data Center GPU Max Series.
+In addition, we recommend using Python 3.9 since `bigdl-llm` has been tested with this version.

+**Importance:** We currently support the Ubuntu 20.04 operating system and later.

+### 1. Downgrade kernels
 For Linux users, Ubuntu 22.04 and Linux kernel 5.19.0 is prefered.
 Ubuntu 22.04 and Linux kernel 5.19.0-41-generic is mostly used in our test environment.
 But default linux kernel of ubuntu 22.04.3 is 6.2.0-35-generic, so we recommonded you to downgrade kernel to 5.19.0-41-generic to archive the best performance.

-### 1. Downgrade kernels
 Here are the steps to downgrade your kernel:
 ```bash
 # downgrade kernel to 5.19.0-41-generic